ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-31-git-push-demystified-pushing-your-commits-with-confidence.md

 hint: See the 'Note about fast-forwards' in 'git push --help' for details.
 {%- endhighlight -%}

-To solve this, just add the parameter `-f` or `--force` to push your changes and rewrite the branch's history.
+This happensn because the rebase action changes the hash commits.
+You rewrite the Git history this way.
+To solve this, just add the parameter `-f` or `--force` to push your changes and allow the remote repository to accept your local changes.

 {%- highlight sh -%}
 git push origin hotfix_main_screen -f